Kaymoor Miners Trail in New River Gorge in West Virginia.

 Founded in 1900 by the Low Moor Coal Company, Kaymoor One was among the most productive mines in the gorge, fueling iron furnaces and industrial expansion across America.

-At its peak, the mine supported a bustling community, with workers and their families living in company housing scattered across the mountainside.
+At its peak, the mine supported a lively community, with workers and their families living in company housing scattered across the mountainside.

 However, as mining technology advanced, jobs disappeared, and by the mid-1900s, Kaymoor was abandoned, leaving behind the remnants of its past.